crisluengo/doxpp/README.md

 [dox++](https://github.com/crisluengo/doxpp) is a Clang-based documentation preparation system for C++.

-**This is work in progress, hold on while we complete the work**

 Doxygen is the de-facto standard documentation system for C++.
 Its HTML output is not flexible enough for many people, who resort to using the XML output and parsing that into their own HTML.
 However, Doxygen's XML output has some issues and does not contain all information present in the HTML output.
 For example, when using groups ("modules"), the XML output does not have links for types documented in other groups.
+Doxygen also often requires weird workarounds where its Markdown parsing is incorrect.

 There are several Doxygen alternatives, but none seemed suitable for my purposes.